reyhancankaya/Operational_Cost_Profitability_Analysis/README.md

 - **Operational_Costs_Analysis.csv:** The final processed dataset used for visualization.

 - **BI_Operational_Profitability_Analysis.twbx:** The complete Tableau Packaged Workbook containing all sheets and the final dashboard.

-- **Dashboard_Preview.png:** High-resolution screenshot of the final executive dashboard.